josephh/cheats/java_concurrency/03-race-conditions-and-locks.md

 1. an **acquisition count** for each lock, and
 1. an owning thread for each lock.
 1. A zero acquisition count means the lock is no longer considered held.
-Reentrancy is important in OO: for a class that extends another and calls its superclass's methods, a deadlock woult arise if the thread was not considered to already hold the lock.
+Reentrancy is important in OO: for a class that extends another and calls its superclass's methods, a deadlock would arise if the thread was not considered to already hold the lock.
 E.g.
 ```java
 public class Widget {
     public synchronized void doSomething() {